 Interprofessional Student Organization (IPSO)

-The Interprofessional Student Organization oversees two initiatives at the Hershey Plaza Apartments, an apartment community for residents 62 and older, handicapped or disabled, in downtown Hershey.
+The Interprofessional Student Organization oversees two initiatives at the Hershey Plaza Apartments, an apartment community for residents 62 and older, living with disabilities, in downtown Hershey.

 IPSO Monthly Health Fairs